dspataru/credit-risk-classification/README.md

                                 random_state = 1)
 classifier.fit(X_train, y_train)
 ```
 and the model was fit to the training data.
 Logistic regression is a fundamental and widely used machine learning technique due to its simplicity, interpretability, and effectiveness in many real-world binary classification tasks.
 It is a type of regression analysis, but unlike linear regression, which is used for predicting continuous outcomes, logistic regression is specifically designed for predicting binary outcomes, such as "yes" or "no," "spam" or "not spam," "fraudulent" or "non-fraudulent," etc. In our case, we want to predict "high-risk" or "healthy" loans.
-Below is a visual representation of the logistic regression model and how it uses the sigmoid function to transform the output of a linear equation into a value between 0 and 1 (resource: https://datahacker.rs/004-machine-learning-logistic-regression-model/).
+Below is a visual representation of the logistic regression model and how it uses the sigmoid function to transform the output of a linear equation into a value between 0 and 1 (resource: [logistic regression](https://datahacker.rs/004-machine-learning-logistic-regression-model/)).

 ![logistic_regression_image](https://github.com/dspataru/credit-risk-classification/assets/61765352/9b73af8f-f71c-476d-8f41-7f076a792a2c)